helm/charts/incubator/vault/README.md

 Please note that a backend service for Vault (for example, Consul) must be deployed beforehand and configured with the `vault.config` option.
-YAML provided under this option will be converted to JSON for the final vault `config.json` file.
+YAML provided under this option will be converted to JSON for the final Vault `config.json` file.

 > See https://www.vaultproject.io/docs/configuration/ for more information.

 ## Installing the Chart

-To install the chart, use the following, this backs vault with a Consul cluster:
+To install the chart, use the following, this backs Vault with a Consul cluster:

 ```console
 $ helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator